Disinfecting coronavirus (TN44)23 November 2020

 Stainless steel and similar metal fittings and surfaces

-PWTAG advises that after each use buoyancy aids should be submerged in a solution of 100mg/l available chlorine for one hour, then rinsed off with tap water before reuse.
-This can be done by using a dirty and clean storage system so that used floatation devices are submerged for an hour before transfer to the clean holding area.
+For floating equipment, PWTAG advises that, after each use, open celled or stitched floats and buoyancy aids etc should be submerged in a solution of 100mg/l hypochlorite for one hour, then rinsed off with tap water before re-use.
+This can be done by using a dirty and clean storage system so that used flotation devices are submerged for an hour before transfer to the clean holding area.
+Submerging can be achieved by placing a heavier item on top of the float to keep it below the surface.
+If this is not achievable, then the float should be inverted and each side exposed to the chlorine solution for one hour.
+This is to ensure adequate disinfection of any viral cells in water retained within the open celled material, and in water passing through stitching into the material.

 Inflatable slides and play equipment